bakedPotatoLord/CalcLib/README.md

 # CalcLib.js
-A lightweigt and versatile set of functions for basic calculus operations.
+A lightweight and versatile set of functions for basic calculus operations.

 created by @bakedPotatoLord